owainow/cardiff-serverless-days-workshop/README.md

           action: "upload"
           production_branch: "main"
 ```
+-->
 Once we have made this chance to our local files we can then save it, commit and push it to our branch.

-As we have a new enviroment we also need to go back to our database connection and add the connection for our development enviroment.
+As we have a new enviroment we also need to go back to our database connection tab in our static web app and add the connection for our development enviroment.

-We now need to make some changes to our database config and add an additional collumn.
-We can do this by editing our dbo.todos.sql file:
+We now need to make some changes to our database config and add an additional column.
+We can do this by editing our `database/TodoDB/dbo.todos.sql` file:

 ```sql
     ...